MicrosoftDocs/quantum-docs-pr/articles/manual/statements.md

 is considered to be a sub-block of the containing block;
 containing and sub-blocks are also called outer and inner blocks.

-## Statement Blocks

-Q# statements are grouped into statement blocks.
-A statement block starts with an opening `{` and ends with a closing `}`.

-A statement block that is lexically enclosed within another block is considered to be a sub-block of the containing block;
-containing and sub-blocks are also called outer and inner blocks.

-##Local variables: Symbol Binding and Assignment
+## Local variables: Symbol Binding and Assignment

 Q# distinguishes between mutable and immutable symbols.